Owner and Founder

 A native Baltimorean, Paula has served the residents of Baltimore City and Maryland for more than 40 years in several capacities: community activist, business owner/consultant, elected official, regulator, and real estate agent.
 As a community activist and entrepreneur, she served 12 years on the Democratic State Central Committee - 45th Legislative District, was elected as a Clinton Delegate to the 1992 Democratic National Convention; served as President of the Eastside Democratic Organization; founded the Berea Outreach Center; served 12 years in the U.S. Army Reserves; owned two small businesses (pupil transportation and wood manufacturing); held several positions in City government assisting elected officials in the delivery of constituent services; served on community boards, and held membership in several community organizations.
 A retiree of the Baltimore City Council (1991-2007) having represented East Baltimore (2nd and 13th Districts), Paula is most proud of her efforts in the development of the East Baltimore Biotech Project (2002 – present).
 She and her team improved the “eminent domain” relocation process by providing unprecedented wealth creation opportunities for relocating families, ensuring the provision of social services to address the personal needs of displaced families, requiring environmentally safe practices for demolition, and last but not least, negotiating the “Minority Inclusion Agreement” requiring minority inclusion in all aspects of the project to include a minority equity partnership requirement with the Master Developer.
 Paula’s regulatory career began in 1993 when she joined the Child Care Administration (CCA) at the Maryland Department of Human Resources and served as the Deputy Director of the Office of Licensing.
 The CCA was subsequently placed under the auspices of the Maryland State Department of Education (MSDE) and renamed the “Office of Child Care”.
 At MSDE, Paula served as the Chief of the Licensing Branch, in the Office of Child Care, until her retirement in 2017.
 In this capacity, Paula, and staff throughout thirteen regional offices, licensed all child care facilities and approved all nonpublic nursery schools statewide.

-Paula continues her commitment to community serving as Chairwoman of the Board of Directors of the East Baltimore Community Corporation, and consultant to Same Gender Love, LLC.
+Paula continues her commitment to community serving as Chairwoman of the Board of Directors of the East Baltimore Community Corporation, and consultant to Love Is Love Boutique, LLC.

 Rear Admiral, U.S. Navy (Retired)

-Rear Admiral Tom Jurkowsky serves as a marketing/public relations advisor and collaborator to Same Gender Love, LLC.
+Rear Admiral Tom Jurkowsky serves as a marketing/public relations advisor and collaborator to Love Is Love Boutique, LLC.

 Married for 42 years to his wife Sally, they have two daughters.
 Tom and Sally met Marva when they moved next door to her in July 2016.
 Marva told them her life’s story and about her being a gay woman.
 Marva also shared with them the challenges, struggles and emotional impacts that people in the LGBT community had to deal with.
 Marva’s stories were extremely compelling.